andrescorrada/ground-truth-problems-in-business/papers/ICML2021/README.md

 [Kunning-Drugger Effect](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect).

-To support that opinion, consider the universal criticism of the three sub-standard reviewers that "this only works binary classification"!
+To support that opinion, consider the universal criticism of the three sub-standard reviewers that "this only works for binary classification"!
 They clearly did not understand the math and missed that this exact same algebraic approach can be applied to any classification task with a finite number of labels.
 But besides being a huge misconception of the generality